Skarlso/go-inspect/README.md

-# go-inspect
+# Go Inspect

-A utility which gives you a source file from Go to inspect every day.
+A Telegram bot which periodically sends a Go file to inspect.